-All those lands underlying an existing pier and catwalk lying adjacent to those parcels described in Grant Deed recorded November 30, 2010 as Document Number 2010-0058258-00 in Official Records of said County.
+All those lands underlying an existing pier, catwalks and boat lift lying adjacent to that parcel described in Interspousal Transfer Deed recorded March 27, 2017 as Document Number 2017-0022598-00 in Official Records of said County.

 TOGETHER WITH any applicable Impact Area(s).